Trains in Cambodia: Everything You Need To Know!

 Future Extensions

-A train line to the Phnom Penh Airport is also in the making.
+A train line from Phnom Penh to the Phnom Penh Airport is also in the making.
 Soon, soon.

-In the not-so-near future, a train will connect Phnom Penh and Ho Chi Minh City in Vietnam and there have also been feasibility studies about a train from Phnom Penh to Siem Reap.
+In the not-so-near future, a train will connect Phnom Penh and Ho Chi Minh City in Vietnam and feasibility studies have also been conducted about a train from Phnom Penh to Siem Reap.

-The Bamboo Train near Battambang is mostly a tourist attraction today.
+The Bamboo Train near Battambang is mostly just a tourist attraction today – not a transportation facility.

 Locals don’t use it to transport freight or passengers anymore.
 The Bamboo train has a fascinating history starting during French colonial times and restarting after the fall of the Khmer Rouge.
 If you’re interested, check this History of the Bamboo Train.